Checks Drawn on the Principal's Own Account

 A.R.S. § 14-7507The Same Personal Debt Exception Applies

-This statute is particularly relevant for families using a financial power of attorney.
-The agent handling a loved one's finances can write checks and manage accounts, and the bank will process those transactions normally.
-But the statute also creates accountability: if a bank knowingly participates in an agent's misuse of funds, it shares the liability.
+This statute matters for families using a financial power of attorney.
+The agent can write checks and manage accounts.
+The bank will process those transactions normally.
+However, a bank that knowingly helps an agent misuse funds faces the same liability.